Mobile Storage

 ¹BNEF, Long-term Electric Vehicle Outlook 2021

-By using a safe liquid electrolyte (not solid state) the LiSiS battery will be able to be produced using largely the existing Li-ion manufacturing infrastructure, resulting in faster speed to market and minimal additional capital expenditure.
+By using a safe liquid electrolyte, the lithium-sulfur battery will be able to be produced using largely the existing Li-ion manufacturing infrastructure, resulting in faster speed to market and minimal additional capital expenditure.

-By using a safe liquid electrolyte (not solid state) the LiSiS battery will be able to be produced using largely the existing Li-ion manufacturing infrastructure, resulting in faster speed to market and minimal additional capital expenditure.
+By using a safe liquid electrolyte, the lithium-sulfur battery will be able to be produced using largely the existing Li-ion manufacturing infrastructure, resulting in faster speed to market and minimal additional capital expenditure.

 Discover the leading-edge performance additives powering tomorrow’s transport.